Netatalk/netatalk/doc/manpages/man8/netatalk.8.md

 > Specifies the configuration file to use.

-**-u** | **--unprivileged**
+**-u** | **--single-user**

 > Start a restricted single-user AFP server without root privileges.
 The
-> daemon only accepts the UNIX identity that started it, uses that identity's
+> daemon only accepts the UNIX identity that started it and uses that
-> filesystem permissions, and requires SQLite CNID plus SRP authentication.
+> identity's filesystem permissions.
+Each volume's SQLite CNID database is
+> kept under **vol dbpath**, owned by that user and readable by nobody else.
+> Authentication is SRP against the verifier directory the user created with
-> See the Configuration manual for all requirements and limitations.
+> **afppasswd -c -p**.
+See the Configuration manual for all requirements and
+> limitations.

 **-P** *path* | **--pidfile** *path*

-> Set the controller PID file used by unprivileged mode.
+> Set the controller PID file used by single-user mode.
 This option is
-> required with **--unprivileged**.
+> required with **--single-user**.
 The path must be absolute and located in
 > private, user-owned state; it is not accepted for the normal system service.

 **-v** | **-V**